Showdown with ADHD

 Distraction-itis: This was perhaps the greatest problem that I needed to master.

-Info addiction: I was a hard-core news junkie.
+Info overload and obsession: I was a hard-core news junkie.
 If I wasn’t distracted by something else, I was reading news.

 Family life: Gee, you think being a full-time dad might be distracting?
 This was my third greatest hurdle.
 Family drama rained on me like confetti.
 I didn’t factor it in.